Autun Cathedral: The Last Judgment tympanum

 There have been various attempts to explain the fact that the figures and scenes on the lintel seem to be an unnecessary doubling of some of the figures and scenes from the main relief.
 It was argued, for example, that the people represented on the lintel await judgement or that the scene represents the idea of "particular judgement" as opposed to "general judgement", which is represented on the main relief.
 Dębicki rejects all these interpretations.
 According to him, the symbolism of the relief consistently reflects the theological views expressed by Honorius Augustodunensis in his Elucidarius.
 Specifically, the doubling is based on the idea that "on judgement day two classes [of people] will be divided into four" (in die judicii duo ordine in quattuor dividentur): the figures on the lintel represent the two general classes of people (the saved and the damned), while the figures on the tympanum represent the four particular classes.
+Meanwhile, Philippe Ariès suggests that the two scenes in the tympanum represent distinct and even exclusive conceptions of the resurrection.
+In the scene on the left, the "fate of the dead is determined from the moment of their resurrection" and they move directly either to paradise or to hell, while in the scene on the right, the depicted "judicial operations" stand between the moment of resurrection and the final judgement.